 These things are not easy to do.
 Believe me.
 I get it.
 But if you can follow some of these things most of the time, it makes co-parenting a heck of a lot better for everyone And, isn’t that the main objective now?

 What is done is done.
-Try to accept that your marriage has ended and that what matters now isn’t what happened, why it happened, who hurt who, who cheated, who lawyered up first, or who went all your assets.
+Try to accept that your marriage has ended and that what matters now isn’t what happened, why it happened, who hurt who, who cheated and who left, who lawyered up first, or who went all your assets.
 What matters are the precious children you created who now have to live in this new situation, who are super afraid of change, and who love both of their parents dearly.